thaliproject/thali/TDHReplicationManager.md

 ## Synch Filtering

 When synch'ing there are a number of potential filter options.
 See [here](http://docs.couchdb.org/en/latest/api/database/changes.html) for a list of potential filters that can be applied when getting changes.
 Note that CouchDB doesn't provide an official way to specify these filters on a replication request so we will have to add something.
-Also note that I haven't checked how many (if any) of these options are currently supported by CouchBase Lite.

-Also not that filtering goes both ways.
+Also note that filtering goes both ways.
 A filter on a pull replication means "I only want to see X" while a filter on a push replication means "You only get to see X".
 The replication manager needs to be able to apply filters it has been given.
 And of course both can apply at the same time.
 That is, a remote TDH can make a filtered request on the change feed and what the local TDH produces on the change feed can itself be filtered based on the requester's identity.

 ## Synch Routing